 - a.
-A minimum cumulative GPA: Traditional students are disqualified if they do not maintain a cumulative GPA of at least 2.330 at the end of each evaluation period, excluding the summer session or the intersession.
-The minimum cumulative GPA requirement is initially calculated after the first two evaluation periods (i.e., at the end of the spring semester of the first year). - b.
+A minimum cumulative GPA: Students are disqualified if they do not maintain a cumulative GPA of at least 2.330 at the end of each evaluation period, excluding the summer session or the intersession.
+The minimum cumulative GPA requirement is initially calculated after the first two evaluation periods for full-time students (i.e., at the end of the spring semester of the first year) and after the first three evaluation periods for part-time students (i.e., at the end of the second year).
+Thereafter, the minimum cumulative GPA is calculated at the end of each remaining semester. - b.
 A minimum GPA in two consecutive evaluation periods: Students are disqualified if they do not achieve a GPA of at least 2.330 in each of two consecutive evaluation periods, excluding the summer session or the January intersession.
+The minimum GPA in two consecutive evaluation periods is initially calculated after the first two evaluation periods for full-time students (i.e., at the end of the spring semester of the first year) and after the first three evaluation periods for part-time students (i.e., at the end of the second year).
+Thereafter, the minimum GPA in two consecutive evaluation periods is calculated at the end of each remaining semester.